 By Tim Lambert

-Life in Mohenjo-daro was obviously highly civilised and ordered although most of the people of the Indus Valley civilisation were farmers outside the towns.
-The Indus Valley civilisation had a form of writing but unfortunately it has not been deciphered so nothing is known of their political system or their religion.
+Life in Mohenjo-daro was obviously highly civilized and ordered although most of the people of the Indus Valley civilization were farmers outside the towns.
+The Indus Valley civilization had a form of writing but unfortunately it has not been deciphered so nothing is known of their political system or their religion.
 However many engraved seals and terracotta figurines have been found.
-The Indus Valley civilisation was at its peak in the years 2,300-1,700 BC.
+The Indus Valley civilization was at its peak in the years 2,300-1,700 BC.
 Then after 1,700 BC it declined.

 At first they wandered about with their herds of cattle rather than live in one place.
 They had 2-wheeled chariots which allowed them to subdue the native people.
 By 1,000 BC they had learned to use iron.
 However in time the Aryans settled down and became farmers.

 Slowly a more ordered and settled society evolved.
 Tribes became kingdoms.
 The Aryans became the priests, rulers and warriors, free peasants and merchants.
 The subdued people became the slaves, laborers and artisans.
 In time this stratified society crystallized into the caste system.
 The Hindu religion also evolved at this time.
 The sacred literature called The Vedas was created.
 (At first they were orally transmitted.
 Later they were written down.)

 In time the Aryans learned to farm rice rather than crops like barley.
 By 600 BC rice cultivation was flourishing in India.
 With a more settled and ordered society trade and commerce flourished.
 In time people began to live in towns again and writing was re-invented.
 By 600 BC a highly civilized society had emerged in India.